AdamKyle/flare/README.md

 - Are there energy systems or ways to slow the player down?

 No and yes.
 There are no energy systems, that is there is no feature in game to prevent you from being as active as you want to be.
-How ever we do make use of timers, these can range from 10 seconds for successfully killing a monster to a few minutes for an adventure to (at most) a couple hours for upgrading buildings (at higher levels) for your kingdom.
+However, we do make use of timers, these can range from 10 seconds for successfully killing a monster to a few minutes for an adventure to (at most) a couple of hours for upgrading buildings (at higher levels) for your kingdom.

 The idea is to keep you engaged and playing.